riesinger/riesinger/README.md

 ### 💪 I'm currently working on:

 - [NoNonsenseCooking][nncgh] - A no-nonsense recipe website with curated recipes.
-No ads, no trackers, no nonsense
+No ads, no intrusive trackers, no nonsense
 - [plausible-exporter][plausibleexporter] - A Prometheus exporter for Plausible analytics.
 Get an overview of your website's metrics right in Grafana
+- [The KarlKB][karlkb] - My first completely custom split wireless keyboard, generated with Ergogen.
 - [freecloud][fc] - Think Nextcloud, but cloud-native

 ### 💬 Connect with me: